Guest Poster Bobbi Parish-Logie helps us understand repressed memories and how they are recovered.

 Sometimes, though, an incoming piece of information sets off a warning bell in the brain because it comes with extreme emotional distress attached to it.
 When this happens the pre-frontal cortex and the emotional hub of the brain (the amygdala and the hippocampus) join together to assess the data.
 If they determine that remembering that information would be harmful to the well-being of the body it will store it in a secluded section of the memory storage system that is segregated from the rest of the files.
 This process amazes me, both because it happens with lightning fast swiftness and it is a sophisticated self-protective mechanism.
 From that point forward we fail to remember that particular instant in time, unless at some point in the future we find the key to access the specially stored memory.
 Next week I’ll be back to talk about those repressed memories.
 Sometimes you’ll know you have gaps in your memory but won’t know how to access them.
 At other times you won’t even know those moments in time have been sectioned away.
 We’ll talk about both scenarios along with how you can find the key to unlock what our brains seek to protect us from.

 Bobbi Parish-Logie is a Marriage and Family Therapist who works primarily with trauma survivors.
 As a survivor of childhood abuse she is uniquely equipped to help other trauma survivors recover and heal.
 Bobbi hosts a Twitter Chat for survivors of sexual abuse on Tuesday evenings.
-She blogs about mental health issues at Resplendent by Design. ( A published author, Bobbi has one book on the market and two more coming out this year.)
+She blogs about mental health issues at The Recovery Coach. ( A published author, Bobbi has one book on the market and two more coming out this year.)